CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ## AngularJS

-AngularJS is a framework for building dynamic web applications.
+AngularJS is a framework for building dynamic web applications - often reffered to as a **single-page application (SPA)**.
 It lets you use HTML as your template language and extend HTML's syntax to express your application's components.
 AngularJS is added to an HTML page with a `<script>` tag.

-AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**.
+AngularJS extends HTML attributes with **Directives**, and binds data to HTML with **Expressions**. **Data binding** is an automatic way of updating the view whenever the model changes, as well as updating the model whenever the view changes.

 What follows is a very basic introduction to AngularJS using common programming techniques.
 At the end of this chapter we will have a small "Hello ..." application up and running.
 Initially we will place all our code in one single file (`index.html`).
 As a last step, we will take a closer look at some best practices and refactor our code.